 This wildlife sanctuary is situated on the hills of a quiet farming community close enough for a day trip from Durban, but far enough away from the city to maintain a peaceful environment.
 The reserve is home to big game, such as rhinos, hippos, kudus, sable antelopes and giraffes, and more than 380 bird species.
 Lovers of interesting flora will enjoy discovering the local plant life, which include the colourful Euphorbia and Fiery Aloe.
-Entrance fee: Admittance for one car with two adults costs R160.
-Refreshments extra.

 This is the only route over the Drakensberg escarpment into the Kingdom of Lesotho.
 Opened to traffic in 1955, and originally serving as a pack animal trail.
 Sani Pass offers exhilarating path twists as it turns upwards through rocky cliffs that peak at 2873 metres above sea level, thus earning its title of ‘Roof of Africa’.
 Besides driving up (by 4×4), you can also mountain bike it, quad bike motorcycle it or, if you are feeling particularly fit, tackle it by foot!
 When you reach the Kingdom, you will be greeted by the Basotho tribe as well as The Highest Pub in Africa!